bxparks/rpn83p/DEVELOPER.md

 unused in the RPN83P app, for the explicit goal of allowing these debug routines to print to that line without interfering with the normal operation of the app.

-These debug statements intended to have no side effects so that they can be inserted into most places in the application code, without affecting the logic of the code being debugged.
+These debug statements are intended to have no side effects so that they can be inserted into most places in the application code, without affecting the logic of the code being debugged.
 They should save all modified registers (including the accumulator A and the flags with the `AF` register), save the display cursor